According to Hair Society reports, over 650.000 people undergo hair transplant surgeries annually.

 What is the success rate of hair transplants?

 Around 95% of hair transplant surgeries are successful, which means the majority of the grafts planted in the bald area don’t fall out after a long period and stay there permanently.
 The success rate increases to almost 99% at high-end clinics with experienced surgeons.

 How permanent is a hair transplant?

 If a hair transplant is successful, which means most of the planted grafts survive after a long time, they will stay there permanently.
 So, it is safe the say that most hair transplants are permanent solutions.

 Is hair transplant painful?

-During the hair transplant surgery, no pain is experienced thanks to local anesthesia.
+During the hair transplant surgery, most patients feel very little pain thanks to local anesthesia (some even sleeps).
 During the days following the surgery, there can be mild pain in the scalp, but this pain can also be eliminated with light medication your physician will advise you.